-Rajendran Balakrishnan, Senior Manager-QA, Ness Digital Engineering, and Senior Developer Chandrakanth Puvvada provide insights into the key principles to remember while designing a microservices based enterprise application.
+Rajendran Balakrishnan, Senior Manager-QA, Ness Digital Engineering, provide insights into the key principles to remember while designing a microservices-based enterprise application.

-In the Enterprise application technology front we have multiple trends that are forcing application architectures to evolve.
-Application users expect a rich, interactive and dynamic user experience on a wide variety of services including mobile devices.
-Applications must be highly scalable, highly available and agile.
+In the Enterprise application technology front, we have multiple trends that are forcing application architectures to be modernized on a newer platform with a long-term futuristic vision.
+The new modern platform offers versatility in terms of an application’s scalability and high availability and remains Agile in terms of adaptability.
+Application users expect a rich, interactive and dynamic user experience on a wide variety of services, including mobile devices.

-With the ever changing business models and services offerings, organizations often seek to roll out updates at regular frequency, sometimes even multiple times a day.
-This requirement for fast roll out of updates is not easy to be fulfilled with monolithic design which has tightly coupled infrastructure.
-Today, microservices architecture has emerged as a solution to have the desired changes rolled out to applications in terms of availability, scalability and agility.
+With the everchanging business models and service offerings, organizations often seek to roll out updates at regular frequency, sometimes even multiple times a day.
+This requirement for fast roll out of updates is not easy to be fulfilled with a monolithic design which has tightly coupled architecture and infrastructure.
+Today, microservices architecture has emerged as a solution to have the desired changes rolled out to applications in terms of availability, scalability, and agility.